Tea with Milk and Sugar (1 Teacup (6 Fl Oz)) and Steamed Bun (1 Small)

 How to consume Steamed Bun, Tea With Milk And Sugar without glucose spikes

-Incorporate a source of protein such as a hard-boiled egg or a handful of nuts to your meal to slow down the absorption of sugar.
+Add a source of protein to your meal, such as a boiled egg or a handful of nuts.
+Protein can help slow down the absorption of glucose into your bloodstream.

-If possible, opt for steamed buns made with whole grain flour, as they generally have a more gradual impact on blood sugar.
+If possible, choose whole grain or whole wheat versions of steamed buns.
+They generally have a lower impact on blood sugar.

 Find Glucose response for your favourite foods